llaurabatt/graphical-models-external-networks/README.md

 The folder `Stan` provides the code to implement the network spike-and-slab in Stan

-The file `GOLAZO_SS_stan_timings.Rmd` implements the timing comparison presented in Section D of implementing the network spike-and-slab in Stan and also times the implementation of the network GLASSO
+The file `stan_Network_SS_timings.Rmd` implements the timing comparison presented in Section D of implementing the network spike-and-slab in Stan and also times the implementation of the network GLASSO

 ### numpyro